Tagada85/smiling-artichoke/src/pages/posts/accessible-hiding-hidden-aria.md

 To hide an element (and its children!) from screen readers, you just add the **aria-hidden="true"** attribute.

 Example: Below is a screenshot of a website.
-There a lot of informations.
+There are a lot of informations.
 There are images placed everywhere.
 It looks nice, but it won't give any useful information to someone visiting the website with a screen reader.
 It's better to hide them.

 ![Screenshot of a website with unnecessary images for screen readers](./images/screen-a11y.png)